Sarban (author)

 John William Wall (6 November 1910 – 11 April 1989), pen name Sarban, was a British writer and diplomat.
 Wall's diplomatic career lasted more than thirty years, but his writing career as Sarban was brief and not prolific, ending during the early 1950s.
 Sarban is described in The Encyclopedia of Fantasy as "a subtle, literate teller of tales, conscious of the darker and less acceptable implications that underlie much popular literature".
 Wall cited the supernatural fiction of Arthur Machen and Walter de la Mare as influences on his work.

 Early life

 Wall was born in Mexborough in Yorkshire, the son of George William Wall, a passenger guard on the Great Central Railway, and Maria Ellen (née Moffatt) Wall.
-After Mexborough School, he studied English at Jesus College, Cambridge and received first-class honors.
+After Mexborough School, he studied English at Jesus College, Cambridge and received first-class honours.
 He also studied Arabic and took the Consular Service Examination.

 Wall married Eleanor Alexander Riesle on 20 January 1950 and they had one daughter.
-Wall and his wife were separated legally during 1971.
+Wall and his wife were legally separated in 1971.